 But getting there wasn’t easy.
 The job’s specifications and contracts added up to around 21,000 discrete documents, an issue that has become increasingly common on today’s more complex builds.

-“It isn’t humanly impossible to be completely familiar with every single document on the project and every single change or conversation that's going on,” Roy said.
+“It isn’t humanly possible to be completely familiar with every single document on the project and every single change or conversation that's going on,” Roy said.

 This is where New York City-based Trunk Tools came into play.
 The company makes an artificial intelligence-based tool that contractors can use to track a project’s documents and contracts to get immediate answers without leaving the jobsite.